-From July 2020, Magento ceases providing services for Magento 1 and instead promoting Magento 2.
-As a result, merchants have been actively working to create plans to migrate their websites from Magento 1 to Magento 2.
+From July 2020, Magento ceases providing services for Magento 1 and instead promotes Magento 2.
+As a result, merchants have been actively working to create plans to migrate their websites from Magento 1 to Magento 2 latest versions.
 Even so, not all merchants have discovered the fastest and most efficient way to implement the Magento migration process.

 If you own an online store and are thinking about launching a new Magento 2 website, this article is for you.
 It will provide 7 essential steps to migrate Magento 1 to 2 as well as common mistakes in the Magento migration process, all of which will help you transform your site successfully.

 Before you begin, take the time to understand what Magento 2 Migration entails.
 Simply put, Magento 2 Migration is the process of converting a website platform from Magento 1 to Magento 2 Open Source or Commerce edition.

 In other words, you are creating a whole new website using the Magento 2 platform from the ground up.
 It means you won’t be able to transfer your Magento 1 design, functionality, or extensions to Magento 2.

 Why Do Merchants Need To Migrate To Magento 2?

 Whether to conduct the Magento migration process – migrate websites from Magento 1 to 2 used to be a hot controversy in many years before Magento 1 End Of Life.
 While some people doubt Magento 2 stability, others are wholeheartedly in favor of migration due to its impressive new features and storefront designs.

 As a professional Magento agency that has more than 9-year experience on Magento, we are on the side of Magento 2 migration since it brings about better performance, more user-friendly checkout, enhanced security, a more convenient admin interface, and so on for your store.
 That’s why we have been providing Magento migration services for over 6 years (since 2015).